elbrit-dev/elbrit-test/Button-README.md

 ## Customization

-You can customize the button styles by editing `Button.css`.
-The component uses CSS classes that follow the BEM-like naming convention:
+You can customize the button styles by editing `Button.module.css`.
+The component uses CSS Modules with classes that follow the BEM-like naming convention:

 - `.btn` - Base button styles
 - `.btn-{variant}` - Variant styles (primary, secondary, outline)